Ether2003/full-stack-crud-auth-web-app/README.md

 # full-stack-crud-auth-web-app

+### This repository implements:
-cookie cutter web app that preforms crud operations and implements user authentication
+- a web application that preforms CRUD operations against a simple model
+- user registration and authentication
+- protected api & React routes